leonism/gemika-nextjs-theme/README.md

 ## ✨ Features

-- ⚡ Turbocharged development with Turbopack
+- ⚡ **Turbocharged development** with Turbopack for rapid build times
-- 🌙 Dark/light mode toggle with smooth transitions
+- 🌙 **Dark/light mode toggle** for a customizable user experience
-- 📱 Fully responsive design for all device sizes
+- 📱 **Responsive design** optimized for all devices
-- 🔍 Advanced search functionality with relevance scoring
+- 🔍 **Advanced search** with intelligent relevance scoring
-- 📝 MDX-powered content system for rich content
+- 📝 **MDX-powered content** for rich, interactive documents
-- 🎨 Gradient-heavy UI with smooth animations
+- 🎨 **Gradient-heavy UI** with smooth animations
-- 📊 SEO optimized with JSON-LD structured data
+- 📊 **SEO optimized** using JSON-LD structured data
-- 📱 Mobile-first approach with touch-friendly interactions
-- 🧩 Modular component architecture
-- 🔄 API routes for dynamic content
-- 🌐 Internationalization support
+- 🌐 **Internationalization** support for global reach
-- 🔒 Security best practices implemented
+- 🔒 **Security best practices** implemented to safeguard data
+- 📧 **Contact forms** with modern validation
+- 📚 **Resource libraries** for development and design tools
+- 🎯 **Project showcases** with dynamic categories
+- 📖 **Blog system** with pagination and tags
+- 🍪 **Cookie consent** management
+- 📊 **Analytics integration** with Google Tag Manager

+## 🔄 Recent Updates

+- Added Google Tag Manager integration for enhanced analytics
+- Expanded the Frontmatter interface in Types for richer content metadata
+- Optimized responsive layout with improved pagination components
+- Enhanced SEO metadata for better search engine visibility
+- Updated theme naming from BenJo to Gemika to reflect branding changes
+- Included legal and responsive updates to the footer component
+- Added comprehensive resource pages for design and development tools
+- Implemented cookie consent management system
+- Enhanced project gallery with dynamic category filtering
+- Improved code formatting and linting configurations

 ## 🛠️ Installation